-The modding community for The Sims 4 is absolutely huge, and to new or returning players, it can often be hard to keep up with the best mods, new mod releases, or track which ones have been updated or not.
+The modding community for The Sims 4 is absolutely huge.
+To new or returning players, though, it can often be hard to keep up with the best mods to download to shake up gameplay, CAS, and occults like Mermaids.

 In 2021, The Sims 4 currently has over 40 total expansions, game packs, stuff packs, and kits to give Simmers a whole lot to do.
 With the incredible modding community, however, this can be taken even further.

 Each new pack release in the game sees the army of modders on Tumblr, Patreon, and sites like ModTheSims jumping in to improve features or expand upon them.
 After trawling the internet, we’ve put together a list of our personal best mods for The Sims 4.

 - How to enable mods in The Sims

 - CAS mods in The Sims 4

 Before you start shopping around for the best mods, you’ll need to know how to add them to your game.
 Luckily, installing mods in The Sims 4 is a much easier process than in the past:

 Once you’ve downloaded the mods you’d like to use you’ll first need to locate your Mods folder.
 This can typically be found under ‘Documents\Electronic Arts\The Sims 4\Mods‘.
 After locating that, you’ll just need to move the files across to the correct folder:

 - Locate the folder that you’ve saved the mods you’ve downloaded to.